 - Place the cheesecake in a water bath with enough boiling water to reach 1-inch up the sides of the cheesecake pan.
 Bake the cheesecake for 1 hour - 1 hour 20 minutes or until the edges have set.
 The center of the cheesecake will still be jiggly.
 Turn off the oven and let the cheesecake cool in the oven for 5-6 hours with the door closed.
 Remove the cheesecake from the oven and cool completely in the fridge overnight.

 - Meanwhile, make cherry compote.
 Pit the cherries and place them in a medium saucepot with the water, honey, lemon juice, and a pinch of salt.
 Bring to a boil, reduce the heat and simmer for 5 minutes or until the cherries have softened.
-Combine 1 tbsp cornstarch with 2 tbsp water and add to the cherries.
+Combine 1 tablespoon cornstarch with 2 tablespoon water and add to the cherries.
 Simmer for another minute or until the compote has thickened.
 Remove from heat and let cool.

 - Top the caramelized honey cheesecake with the cherry compote and serve.